AnnaLindeberg/AOC23/README.md

 ## Day 15: Lens Library

+This was very easy to be day 15??
+Possible well-suited for python, but really just parsing text into code and nothing else.

 ## Day 16 : The Floor Will Be Lava

 Well it sounded straightforward with part 1, and it was by just using a queue and a sort of BFS.
 Thought it would be harder in part 2 (moving around mirrors?) but I could brute-force it by testing all possible starting positions and the runtime was still only a couple of seconds (didn't even have time to think of interrupting it).
 Still at it, in other words!
 I usually give up around here each year...